-48 Total Itemized Deductions
+8 Total Itemized Deductions

 Subtract Line 47a and 47b from Line 46 and enter the results on Line 48 and on Line 2 of your Delaware return.
-Make sure you have checked the block on Line 2b to indicate that you are electing to itemize your deductions.
+Make sure you have checked the box on Line 2b to indicate that you are electing to itemize your deductions.
+Return to Page 5 of these instructions, and continue to complete Page 1 of your return.